xavriley/crepe_notes/README.rst

 Roadmap
 -------

--[ ] Handle repeated notes better
--[ ] Allow filtering by minimum velocity/amplitude
--[ ] Allow filtering by minimum note length
--[ ] Optionally output activation graphs
--[ ] Add option to output CSV format
--[ ] (Distant goal) Add UI to aid with picking thresholds for velocity and note length -[ ] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi
+-[] (Distant goal) Add UI to aid with picking thresholds for velocity and note length -[] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi

 Credits
 -------